gramener/comicgen/README.md

 Within organizations, we see this in:

+- **Presenting insights**
   - **Executives' analysis**.
 An analyst created a poster explaining their work using comic characters.
 It was simple and engaging -- the entire organization understood this deep learning technique.
   - **Managers' reports**.
 An admin manager sent his status report as a pair of comic characters conversing.
 Their CEO read this report fully for the first time.
   - **Consultants' workshops**.
 A consultant runs a culture workshop using [comics in the presentation](https://www.businessillustrator.com/culture-change-with-comics-workshop/) because "... it's a lot less threatening than an official PowerPoint presentation."
+- **Marketing stories**.
+This could be:
   - **Product teams launching features**.
 Google Chrome was launched using a [comic book](http://scottmccloud.com/googlechrome/).
   - **Marketer emails**
   - **Event manager invites**

 ## Comicgen makes storytelling easy